The q-Analog of the Middle Levels Problem: Two- and three-dimensional subspaces of

-\begin{lemma} A three-dimensional subspace $Z$ of $\F_q^5$ contains exactly $q+1$ two-dimensional subspaces from exactly one equivalence class $[ \Span { \alpha^0 , \alpha^i } ]$ of $E_2$. \end{lemma} \begin{proof} By Lemma~\ref{lem:represent_3}, each three-dimensional subspace of $\F_q^5$ can be represented as $\Span { \alpha^r , \alpha^{r+i} , \alpha^{r+2i} }$ for some $r$ and $i$ such that $0 \leq r \leq s-1$, $1 \leq i \leq s-1$.
-Hence, by Lemma~\ref{lem:q+1}, it contains at least $q+1$ two-dimensional subspaces from the equivalence class $[ \Span { \alpha^0 , \alpha^i } ]$ of $E_2$.
-This equivalence class is the same for all the three-dimensional subspaces which are contained in the same equivalence class of $E_3$.
-Moreover, two three-dimensional subspaces, which contain $q+1$ two-dimensional subspaces from the same equivalence class of $E_2$, are contained in the same equivalence class of $E_3$.
+Let $Z_1$ and $Z_2$ be two three-dimensional subspaces which contain $q+1$ two-dimensional subspaces from the equivalence class $[ \Span { \alpha^0 , \alpha^i } ]$ of $E_2$.
+Then by Lemma~\ref{lem:triplet_exist}, $Z_j = \Span { \alpha^{r_j} , \alpha^{{r_j}+i} , \alpha^{{r_j}+2i} }$ for some $r_j$, $0 \leq r_j \leq s-1$, $j=1,2$.
+Hence, $Z_1$ and $Z_2$ are contained in the same equivalence class of $E_3$.
 By Corollary~\ref{cor:num_E}, the number of equivalence classes of $E_3$ is $q^2+1$ and the number of equivalence classes of $E_2$ is $q^2+1$.
-If there exists a three-dimensional subspace of $\F_q^5$ which contains $q+1$ two-dimensional subspaces from two different equivalences classes of $E_2$ then there exists a three-dimensional subspace of $\F_q^5$ which does not contain any $q+1$ two-dimensional subspaces from the same equivalence class of $E_2$.
+Therefore, by the above arguments and the pigeonhole principle, if there exists a three-dimensional subspace of $\F_q^5$ which contains $q+1$ two-dimensional subspaces from two different equivalences classes of $E_2$ then there exists a three-dimensional subspace of $\F_q^5$ which does not contain any $q+1$ two-dimensional subspaces which are contained in one equivalence class of $E_2$.
 This is a contradiction to Lemmas~\ref{lem:represent_3} and~\ref{lem:q+1}. \end{proof}